-NEXT leads Michigan small business insurance with the highest customer service score and second-place coverage rankings.
-The insurer's rates rank fourth for affordability among major providers.
-The Hartford and Simply Business offer strong alternatives, with The Hartford providing Michigan's lowest rates and Simply Business delivering the broadest coverage options.
+ERGO NEXT leads Michigan small business insurance with the highest customer service score and ranks second for coverage breadth.
+ERGO NEXT's rates rank fourth for affordability among major providers.
+The Hartford and Simply Business provide strong alternatives.
+The Hartford offers Michigan's lowest rates, and Simply Business provides the broadest coverage options.

 Best Small Business Insurance in Michigan